-Have you noticed any changes in your mouth?
-You may not notice them.
-The most critical and say unfortunate aspect of oral/mouth cancer is they don’t show their presence until they are advanced to late stages.
+Have you noticed any changes in your mouth? you’ll not notice them.
+The most crucial and say the unfortunate side of oral/mouth cancer is that they don’t show their presence until they’re advanced to late stages.

 What causes oral cancers?

 Estimates indicate 57 %of men and 11 %of ladies between 15- 49 years of age use some kind of tobacco. over ninetieth of oral cancer cases report using tobacco products The varieties of tobacco are use of smoke-free tobacco, use of betel pepper liquid, pan (pieces of feather palm nut), processed or unprocessed tobacco, aqueous calcium hydroxide (slaked lime) and a few items of are a nut wrapped within the leaf of piper betel} vine leaf. in addition gutka, panparak, Zarda,mawa, kharra and khaini.
 These are the dry mixture of fine-grained tobacco, lime and betel nut flakes that are chewed or sucked orally.